lgleto/librivox-ios/README.md

 ## Introduction
 The "Narrativia" app is **free to use** and includes the main functions for consuming audiobooks, such as:
-* Offers a vast collection of audiobooks in more than a hundred (100) languages.
+* Offers a vast collection of audiobooks in a hundred (100) languages.
 * Allows the user to have acess to their account thorught different devices and use the app without connection.
 * Reproduce tracks while navigating and in offline mode, if the audiobook was previous downloaded.

-This app was designed to adress all the needs present in the market, with "the plus of" an user-friendly interface.
+This app was designed to address all the needs present in the market, with "the plus of" an user-friendly interface.

 ![App example](docs/mobile-app.png "App example")